Two-Factor Authentication

 1. The hacker will be removed from all programs requiring it.

-2. The hacker will receive invitations explaining they must add multi-factor authentication in order to rejoin the programs.
+2. The hacker will receive invitations explaining they must add multi-factor authentication to rejoin the programs.